On the third Sunday of Advent, we are filled with joy! It is Gaudete Sunday, derived from the Latin word for rejoice.

-Guatemala has one of the highest malnutrition rates in the world, and almost one-half of its children under age 5 are chronically malnourished.
-This means they either don’t get enough nutritious food or they are too sick to absorb the food they need.
+Guatemala has one of the highest malnutrition rates in the world, and almost one-half of its children under age 5 are malnourished.
+This means either they don’t get enough nutritious food or they are too sick to absorb the food they need.

 God wants his children to grow healthy and strong — and by working together, we can help them do that!
-Cross Catholic Outreach helps families like Vicenta’s by sending them meals, and with a safe home, their children and grandchildren will be healthier and benefit from those meals even more.
-When you help shelter vulnerable children, you give them so much more than a house — you also give them better health, greater joy and a brighter future!
+Cross Catholic Outreach helps families like José and Dina’s by sending them meals, and with a safe home, their children and grandchildren will be healthier and benefit from those meals even more.
+When you help shelter vulnerable children, you givethem so much more than a house — you also give them better health, greater joy and a brighter future!

 2. Try to remember the last time you were really excited about something.
 What were you looking forward to?
-Imagine how excited the González family might be about receiving a new home.
+Imagine how excited the Reyes family might be about receiving a new home.

 3. What are some ways that you can bring joy to other people?
 Think about both the people in your life and poor families in other countries.
 Consider putting one of the things you named into action this week.

-Dear God, thank you that you have given us joy through Jesus.
+Dear God, thank you for giving us joy through Jesus.
 While we prepare to celebrate the joy of his birth, we also eagerly await the joy of his return.
 Please help us share this joy with those around us and with people who need it the most.

 Comfort them with your love, and let your Holy Spirit work through us.
 Amen.